lewpoly/sherbet.nvim/README.md

 ## Installation

 Download with your favorite package manager.

+With Packer:
 ```lua
 use "lewpoly/sherbet.nvim"
 ```